lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 We can look for traces of these 'endogeneous retroviruses' (ERVs) in modern genomes.
 ERVs can be identified by the **long terminal repeats (LTRs)** at either end of the genome, the *gag*, *pol* (contains the reverse transcriptase, integrase and protease) and *env* genes for the viral proteins, and the target site duplication (TSD) of the host's genome flanking the LTRs due to the integration process.
 Since ERVs insert themselves mostly randomly into the genome, if ERVs are found in extant species with exactly the same positions and identities, it can be safely assumed to be inherited from a common ancestor, as the chance of a coincidental separate identical insertion is negligible.

+HERV-W is found in both humans and chimpanzees, with 211 of them in humans, 208 of them in chimps, of which 205 of are found in identical locations of both genomes ([source](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-018-1125-1)).
+The most likely explanation is that the human-chimp common ancestor had the 205 HERV-W insertions that we both have, and then a few more were acquired independently in each lineage after the split.

 ### Functionality of ERVs

 At least 90\% ([Xiang & Liang, 2021](https://onlinelibrary.wiley.com/doi/10.1155/2021/6660936)) of ERVs are non-functional, so the common creationist argument of "common design" loses its validity for ERVs.
 For example, HERV-W is a human ERV appearing at hundreds of loci in the genome, but only one of them (ERVWE1) is functional and encodes the syncytin-1 protein, which has been exapted and now has an essential function in placental development, conserved in all hominoids ([Cáceres & Thomas, 2006](https://pubmed.ncbi.nlm.nih.gov/16424151/)).
-Syncytin-2 is similarly exapted from a single locus of a different ERV (ERVFRD1), conserved in all primates.
+Syncytin-2 is similarly exapted from a single locus of a different ERV (ERVFRD1), conserved in all primates, molecularly dated to 45 MYA.
+Syncytins also evolved independently (convergently) from ERVs in various other mammalian lineages, such as in rodents and artiodactyls.
+They are always conserved within clades, as expected of evolutionary inheritance.

+One HERV-E locus has evolved into a promoter for the salivary amylase gene (AMY1), redirecting its function from solely pancreatic to salivary expression, and is present in all subsequent duplications of AMY1 over the past 800,000 years.
+High copy numbers of AMY1 were selected for in early *Homo* due to our agriculture-driven change to starchy diets.
+This change is also reflected later in the duplication of amylase genes in dogs during their domestication when their diets converged with ours, albeit with theirs lacking HERV-E regulation.

-A series of viral infections have contributed to therian mammalian embryo development over their evolutionary history.
-*Sushi-ichi* is an ancient LTR retrotransposon originating from a chromovirus infection in a distant vertebrate ancestor.
-In mammals, *Suchi-ichi* is a source of fixed sushi-ichi-related retrotransposon homologs (SIRH) genes, such as PEG10 (conserved in all therians: marsupials and eutherians) and PEG11/RTL1 (conserved in eutherians (placental mammals) but not marsupials), essential for viviparous reproduction and placental development ([Shiura *et al.*, 2026](https://www.mdpi.com/2218-273X/16/1/161)).
+A series of viral infections have contributed to therian mammalian embryo development over their evolutionary history. *Sushi-ichi* is an ancient LTR retrotransposon originating from a chromovirus infection in a distant vertebrate ancestor.
+In mammals, *Sushi-ichi* is a source of fixed sushi-ichi-related retrotransposon homologs (SIRH) genes, such as PEG10 (conserved in all therians: marsupials and eutherians) and PEG11/RTL1 (conserved in eutherians (placental mammals) but not marsupials), essential for viviparous reproduction and placental development ([Shiura *et al.*, 2026](https://www.mdpi.com/2218-273X/16/1/161)).
 The syncytins later supplemented the function of the PEG genes in primates (exaptation) for trophoblast fusion.

-HERV-W is found in both humans and chimpanzees, with 211 of them in humans, 208 of them in chimps, of which 205 of are found in identical locations of both genomes ([source](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-018-1125-1)).
-The most likely explanation is that the human-chimp common ancestor had the 205 HERV-W insertions that we both have, and then a few more were acquired independently in each lineage after the split.
+The porcine ERVs (PERVs) are well-known due to their suspected risk of reactivation under cellular stress following xenotransplantation of organs in medicine.
+The PERV groups β2 and PERV-B are each conserved in both pigs (family Suidae: 'old world pigs') and peccaries (family Tayassuidae: 'new world pigs'), as expected due to their common ancestry under order Artiodactyla.
+The other groups, PERV-A and PERV-C, are only found in family Suidae.
+PERV-C is still not yet fixed among pigs, being absent in some isolated subpopulations like the Bama Xiang, Jeju island and Auckland island breeds of pigs, with an estimated first insertion age of 2 MYA ([Niebert & Tönjes, 2005](https://pmc.ncbi.nlm.nih.gov/articles/PMC538718/)).

+In koalas (species Phascolarctos cinereus), an invasion of ERVs is occurring in the present day, including KoRV and phaCin-β, with thousands of different loci ([Lillie, Pettersson & Jern, 2024](https://www.nature.com/articles/s42003-024-06049-0)).

 ### Molecular clocks for the LTRs of ERVs